 We live in a world where almost anything can be recycled.
-Glass, one of the easiest products to recycle, has become a main staple of the recycling industry.
+Glass, one of Australia’s most common materials, has become a main staple of the recycling industry.

 It is one man-made product that can be re-made time and again, without losing any of its properties and without polluting the environment.

 In fact, the same glass can be recycled a million times over to produce bottles and jars of the same high quality every time.

 But architectural glass used for windows, doors, transparent walls and windshields, has a different composition to household glass so can’t be recycled in the same manner.

 What’s the difference between household glass and architectural glass?

 Bottle glass has a different chemical composition and melting temperature than window glass, meaning the two products can’t be recycled together.